Thayer Academy's Commitment to Diversity

 The Thayer Academy Diversity Plan

-The Diversity Plan, updated in June 2011, identifies recommendations designed to sustain and, where appropriate, to further the Academy's commitment to inspiring "a diverse community of students to Moral, Intellectual, Aesthetic, and Physical Excellence."
+The Diversity Plan identifies recommendations designed to sustain and, where appropriate, to further the Academy's commitment to inspiring "a diverse community of students to Moral, Intellectual, Aesthetic, and Physical Excellence."
 Embedded in this endeavor is a very specific emphasis on community standards and actions that affirm the worth of each student as an individual and as a member of different groups.

 In more recent years, the Academy has mirrored national trends by broadening its definition of a diverse community to include racial and cultural characteristics, learning differences, religious beliefs or backgrounds, sexual orientation, and family structure.